Welcome to Southend High School for Boys, whether you are a current student or are new to this outstanding Academy.

 Some of you will choose subjects at AS Level that you have not studied before.
 It is particularly important in these subjects that you read about the subject and find out all you can to confirm your interest in taking lessons in the subject every day in Year 12.
 You will be expected to choose four A levels to study and these can be complemented with other qualifications such as the Extended Project Qualification (EPQ).

-Please click here to read our Sixth Form Prospectus and take a moment to read our latest Sixth Form Newsletter below.
+Please click here to read our Sixth Form Prospectus.

 In addition to studying A levels you have the opportunity to undertake various enrichment opportunities.
 These include voluntary work within the school and local community, leadership programmes and workshops, attendance at university lectures, running subject specific societies/ charity committee, online learning to gain university standard modules and work placements (this includes work experience abroad; for example, medical placements in India).